ChiliLabs/test-tasks/flutter_developer.md

 - Vertical & horizontal orientation support;
 - Error handling;
 - Unit tests - as much as you see fit;
-- Comments on code that could need an additional explanation;
-- Business logic separate from the UI logic;

 ## UI
 - Responsive & matching platform guidelines;